caoimghgin/genome-contextual-colors/README.md

 #RULES
 1. All colors (palette and contextul) are prefixed with a two to three alpha representation of the design system name.
 Here, we'll prefix with 'Genome' or gnm.
-2. Pallete colors are identified with 'palette', or 'gnm-palette'.
-This is a signal to developers they should not directly reference in components.
+2. Pallete colors are identified with [prefix]-'palette', or 'gnm-palette'.
+Pallete colors should not be directly referenced in components (should not see 'gnm-palette')
-3. Contextual colors are identified with 'color', or 'gnm-color' and are preferred for consumption by components.
+3. Contextual colors are identified with [prefix]-'color', or 'gnm-color' and are preferred for consumption by components for white-label and mode support.